-2) Pandemic
+2) Response to Pandemics

 In response to the outbreak of H1N1 type influenza in April 2009, we established a global policy for infection prevention.
 Each region has organized a response team and promoted concrete countermeasures based on the policy.
 Infection status can be monitored globally thanks to firmly developed reporting lines between our global response team and each regional team.